BrianSong/Follow_Me/README.md

 # Udacity_RoboND_Follow_Me
 *In this project, A quadrotor can identify a female target hero from the crowd and follow her.
-The identification task is achieved by semantic segmentation in fully convolutional networks (FCN).
-Moreover, the quadrotor is controlled by PID that will be also discussed in this `README.md`.*
+The identification task is achieved by semantic segmentation in fully convolutional networks (FCN).*

 **Python with TensorFlow and Keras** are used for implementing this project and **Unity** is used for simulating the environment.